Watercress, Nasturtium officinale hero image

 Watercress, Nasturtium officinale

-I love watercress.
-Its spicy, sophisticated taste fits into many dishes.
-To top that, it’s packed with nutrients as well.
-Not too long ago, you could easily find this plant growing wild in the Netherlands.
-Unfortunately, these times have passed.
-Since you can eat different parts of this plant from early spring to autumn, this is a big loss indeed.
+I love watercress, Nasturtium officinale.
+Its spicy, refined taste suits many dishes and it is packed with nutrients.
+Not too long ago, you could easily find this plant in the wild in the Netherlands.
+Unfortunately, these times has passed.
+That is a big loss, not only to our ecosystem, but also to us humans.
+After all, you can eat different parts of this plant from early spring to autumn.

 Medicinal properties of watercress, Nasturtium officinale

-Given the high nutrient content of watercress, it makes sense that this is an excellent plant to use against fatigue and to promote recovery from illness.
-This plant’s liver-supporting effect makes it extra suitable for this purpose.
-This also goes for the use in cleansing cures and other conditions where her purifying effect comes in handy.
-Think of eczema and acne, for example.
-Less known is her preventive properties against a broad spectrum of cancers.
+Given the high nutrient content of watercress, it makes sense that this is an excellent plant to use against fatigue and to aid recovery from illness.
+This plant’s liver-supporting effect makes it extra suitable for this purpose, as well as for its use in cleansing cures and other conditions where a purifying effect comes in handy.
+Eczema and acne would be good examples.
+Less known is watercress’ preventive properties against a broad spectrum of cancers.

 Magical properties of this water lover

-Several flying ointment recipes mention this versatile plant, for reasons not quite clear to us.
-The use of watercress to protect those who travel across water makes way more sense.
-In addition, you can use this plant for divination purposes.
-It opens, among other things, one’s third eye, and it summons prophetic dreams.
-Being an aquatic plant, watercress is associated with the moon.
+Watercress is mentioned in a number of flying ointment recipes.
+Why is not entirely clear.
+More logical is its application as a protector of those who need to travel across water.
+In addition, you can employ this plant for divination purposes.
+It opens, among other things, one’s third eye and evokes prophetic dreams.
+As an aquatic plant, watercress is associated with the moon.

 Botanical description Watercress, Nasturtium officinale

-The white flowers are small, up to 1 cm in diameter, and grow in a dense raceme.
+Its white flowers are small, no more than 1 cm in diameter and grow in a dense raceme.
 They bloom from April to August.
 The theca are yellow.
-After flowering, the long, narrow silicles containing 2 rows of seeds appear.
+After flowering, the long, narrow silicles with two rows of seeds appear.

 Interesting facts

-Only pick when the plant is growing in running water and away fromlivestock, as it can harbour parasites in these cases.
+Pick watercress only when the plant is growing in running water and away from livestock as it may harbour parasites in these cases.

-Was already used as a medicinal herb by Hippocrates—the guy who created the oath that our doctors still take.
+Watercress was already used as a medicinal herb by Hippocrates – the guy who is responsible for the oath that our doctors still take.

 The ancient Romans believed that watercress could cure mental illness.

-Applying bruised watercress leaves helps against skin discolouration.
-It has been used in the past to get rid of freckles.
+Applying crushed watercress leaves helps against skin discolouration.
+In the past, people often used it to get rid of freckles.

 Also known by its Latin name Rorippa nasturtium-aquaticum